Membership vs Single app comparison: Is a Mac app subscription better than buying apps one by one?

 All apps come fully unlocked, with no ads, no in-app purchases, and automatic updates.
 So you’re always using the latest version, without worrying about upgrade fees or pro-tier limitations.

 What makes discovery even easier is Setapp’s built-in AI search.
 Just type something like “edit photos,” and it surfaces curated tools that fit.
-No ad-ridden, half-baked apps like you’d find on the App Store.
+No ad-ridden, half-baked apps as you’d find on the App Store.

 And if you need help in getting started, check out how Setapp works.